infracost/docs/docs/infracost_cloud/data_export.md

 Once configured, two CSV files we be updated daily with the latest information, replacing any earlier versions of the
 file:

-1. `infracost_closed_prs_YYYYMMDD.csv` containing information on pull requests that were closed or merged during the current month.
+1. `infracost_closed_prs_YYYYMM.csv` containing information on pull requests that were closed or merged during the current month.
 2. `infracost_open_prs.csv` containing information on pull requests that are currently open.